erawn/nod/README.md

 #### To Get Started:

 1. `pip install jupyter` if you don't have Jupyter already installed.
-2. `pip install --user nodpy && nod --install-kernel`
+2. `pip install nodpy && nod --install-kernel`
 3. Call the `notebook()` function somewhere in your program.
 (See [Usage](#usage) for an example).
 4. Run your python program with `nod <command to execute your python script>`